RSPB Dearne Valley Old Moor: History

 The Dearne Valley was formerly a major coal mining area, with several accessible seams of high-quality coal, and in 1950s more than 32,000 colliers worked in its 30 pits.
 The coal industry dominated the area, and its waste rendered the River Dearne lifeless, although a few isolated wetland areas remained, monitored by local birdwatchers.

 The miners' strike of 1984 was the first sign of a national programme of pit closures in the UK that led to all the Dearne Valley mines being closed by 1993, with the loss of 11,000 jobs in the industry.
 About 600 ha of the former Wath Manvers Colliery, including a coking plant and marshalling yard, was left as the largest derelict site in western Europe.
 The ground was heavily polluted and needed to be restored by covering it with clean soil deep enough for trees and scrubs to become established.
 To achieve this, 700,000 tonnes of material was removed from the adjacent Old Moor, thereby creating a new wetland at that site.

-The Wildfowl & Wetlands Trust (WWT) were originally intended to run the proposed reserve, and planned a large lake for wintering wildfowl.
+The Wildfowl & Wetlands Trust (WWT) had originally intended to run the proposed reserve, and planned a large lake for wintering wildfowl.
 The Royal Society for the Protection of Birds (RSPB) suggested adding reed beds to help the then-struggling bittern population; only 11 males were present in the UK at one point in the 1990s.
 The WWT was at that time also working on its London Wetland Centre, and pulled out of the Old Moor project since it lacked the resources to cope with two large projects.